rendaw/luxem/readme.md

 ## Implementations

-Other than the C implementation, all implementations are git submodules of this project.

 - [luxem-c](https://github.com/Rendaw/luxem-c)

   This is a barebones C implementation, with no buffer allocation, type translation, or structure generation support.